swyxio/swyxdotio/content/writing/technical/netlify/netlify-redirects-i18n.md

         langKeyForNull: 'any',
         langKeyDefault: 'en', // or pick your preferred default
         useLangKeyLayout: true,
-        prefixDefault: true, // adds a route for your default language, en },
+        prefixDefault: true // adds a route for your default language, en }
-    },
+    }
-  ],
+  ]
 }
 ```